-My partner fella, well he thought maybe we should take a look.
+My partner, well he thought maybe we should take a look.
 And we did.
 The place didn't quite look like it had in all of the fantasies I'd entertained that fateful night.
 And it was a little more difficult to imagine the storybook farm life of which I'd been dreaming.
 What it looked like was a lot of work.
 And it looked, well, it really looked like the country.
 And not the Walton's country either.
 More like Green Acres.
 I even began to affect a Hungarian accent in the newer thoughts I was having.
 I was all Eva Gabor playing Lisa Douglas.
 I wondered if I'd begin taking a bath in the town's water tank.
-Have to climb up a pole to make a phone call.?
+Have to shimmy up a pole to make a phone call.?
 Were we going to have a pig named Arnold?
 Horrors!

 But it was too late.

 Oliver, The partner, well he had already sipped of my Walton's-inspired Koolaid.
 He thought it was a grand idea.
 And I was in tears so did I, of course.